lucatacconi/crunz-ui/README.md

 # Crunz-Ui

 Crunz-Ui starts from the most famous GitHub [Lavary/Crunz](https://github.com/lavary/crunz) project and is proposed as its graphical interface, to make its use more accessible and easy to use.
+Designed to be extremely light, it uses [lucatacconi/silly-vue-scaffolding](https://github.com/lucatacconi/silly-vue-scaffolding) which guarantees its elastic and dynamic structure.

 ## What Crunz is and how Crunz-ui connects to it